nais314/stui/doc/appbase.md

 # APPBASE

 Appbase is a core application boilerplate, with logging, inter-thread communication, and some support functions.

+(Appbase was extracted from stui, extended, genericised, and ported back)

 the builded applications nim.cfg controlls wich components are enabled:
 ```